skhiearth/VacSeen/README.md

 🔜 Citizens can book appointment for their family members

-🔜 Hospitals can keep stock of more than one vaccines
+🔜 Hospitals can keep stock of more than one type of vaccines

 🔜 Introduce support for single/triple dose COVID vaccines